 Developing apps for mobile phones can help to increase productivity.
-These apps have led to the increase of tablets and smartphones in a huge way.
-Some companies nowadays are showing interest in developing their own apps.
+These apps have led to an increase in tablets and smartphones in a huge way.
+Some companies nowadays are showing interest in their own native mobile app development.

-Mobile application development uses the fusecrunch technology to write software for specific devices such as tablets and smartphones.
+Mobile app development uses use crunch technology to write software for specific devices such as tablets and smartphones.
 When the app is natively developed for a device, it means that the codes are specific to the processor of that device.

-Most apps can be accessed from the app store or play store of the specific device.
+Most apps can be accessed from the app store or play store of a specific device.
 Most businesses, however, will opt to have an inbuilt app.
-Because of constraints on the back end systems, some business processes end up taking hours to complete.
+Because of constraints on the back-end systems, some business processes end up taking hours to complete.
 An app simplifies the process alongside making the work easier.
-When developing these, the firm should understand their capability and what the developer can build.
+When developing these mobile apps, the firm should understand their capability and what the developer can build.
 You also need to decide on the specific OS that you will support in your mobile or wearable technology.

 One can also consider using a hybrid mobile app.
-This will combine the best aspects of the web based and the native app.
+This will combine the best aspects of the web-based and the native app.
 However, challenges are likely to crop, since no browser on mobile supports HTML5 fully.
-The support for the hybrid apps can be spotty across devices.
+The support for hybrid apps can be spotty across devices.

-The changes in the mobile usage will alter the behavior of the users.
-Most businesses will also change plans, mostly by making the email be more mobile friendly, and engage customers on social media platforms.
-For a successful internet marketing plan, a business will require being updated with the mobile technology trends and growth.
+The changes in mobile usage will alter the behavior of the users.
+Most businesses will also change plans, mostly by making the email be more mobile-friendly and engaging customers on social media platforms.
+For a successful internet marketing plan, a business will require being updated with mobile technology trends and growth.
 Any business that will lag behind in this mobile technology will be wiped out of the market.